Unleash/unleash/website/docs/user_guide/token.md

 title: API Tokens
 ---

 In order to connect to Unleash clients will need an API token to grant access.
-A client SDK will need to token with "client privileges", which allows them to fetch feature toggle configuration and post usage metics back.
+A client SDK will need to token with "client privileges", which allows them to fetch feature toggle configuration and post usage metrics back.

 ## Create API Token {#create-api-token}